AleksCiares/W-S/Test/TestPlan.md

 3. save scraped data in txt;
 4. save scraped data in doc;

-Must check other requirement:
+Must check other requirements:
 1. performance;
-2. Simple and understandable graphic interface;
+2. simple and understandable graphic interface;

 ## <a name="par5">5.
 Test approaches</a>
 Manual testing must be used to check all test aspects.

 ## <a name="par6">6.
 Presentation of results</a>
-Link to test results [Test](https://github.com/Boris-Lavrenov/projectTRTPO/blob/master/Test/Test.md).
+Link to test results [Test](https://github.com/AleksCiares/W-S/blob/master/Test/Test.md).

 ## <a name="par7">7.
 Conclusions</a>
 This test plan allows you to test the main functionality of the application.
 Successful completion of all tests does not guarantee